Karthika0706/Path-following-drone/README.md

-This project revolves around an autonomous drone specially designed to follow a predefined path.
-The lane configuration is unique, with my name placed on the XY axis and my roll number on the YZ axis.
-In addition, I created a simulated environment similar to a parking lot.
-The drone code is carefully designed to accurately track my name in the XY plane and my roll number in the YZ plane.
+This assignment has a drone which traces the path that has my name in xy axis and my roll no in yz axis.
+Additionally I have created a house based environment for my assignment.